Shubh2-0/Shopzilla-Online-Shopping-Platform/README.md

 ## Useful SQL Queries

 The [shopzilla_queries.sql](/queries) file in this repository contains several useful SQL queries that can be used with the Shopzilla database.
-These queries include:

 To use these queries, follow these steps: